 Graduate assistants may appeal early termination for reason of loss of funding to the Dean of the Graduate College if they believe loss of funding was used as a pretext for improper termination of the appointment.
 Review by the Dean of the Graduate College may include a presentation of written arguments and documentation from the graduate assistant and the department.
 The Dean of the Graduate College shall give a reasonable time to submit such information, and may rule solely on the written arguments and documentation.

-If funding has been withdrawn by the sponsor of research from which the graduate assistant is being paid, the assistant shall receive at least thirty days’ prior notice of termination.
+If funding has been withdrawn by the sponsor of research from which the graduate assistant is being paid, the assistant shall receive at least thirty calendar days’ prior notice of termination.
 The department shall make a good-faith effort to find alternate funding to maintain a graduate assistant appointment.

 9.10 Inability to Perform Duties